AlexSutila/GBEmulator/README.md

 # GameBoyEmulator

-My okay third honest and most successful attempt at creating a gameboy emulator.
+My third honest and most successful attempt at creating a gameboy emulator.
 Written entirely in C using win32 for graphical related things.

 Passes all blargs cpu instruction tests, as well as memory access timing tests, still some